core-process/ghostwriter/readme.md

 # Ghostwriter

 Ghostwriter is a replacement for the prerender.io service.
-In contrast to prerender.io it does not limit serving of prerendered pages to a specific set of spiders.
+In contrast to prerender.io it does not limit serving of prerendered pages to a specific set of spiders (and therefore should NOT be vulnerable to accidental cloaking).
 For this reason the web application has to be able to handle prerendered content on client side (which is usually not an issue if structured properly).

 A complete example based on React is provided here: https://github.com/core-process/ghostwriter-example